 This marks the end of an era for a company that once defined the internet.
 Verizon, one of the US’s largest telecommunication carriers, has agreed to buy Yahoo for $4.83 billion.

 The American technology major still holds billions of visitors a month as a front door web for the early generation of internet users ends its journey as an independent company.

-According to the board of the Sillicon Valley Company, Yahoo is going to sell its core internet operations and land holdings to the Verizon communication.
+According to the Silicon Valley Company board, Yahoo will sell its core internet operations and land holdings to Verizon communication.
 After the sale, Yahoo shareholders will be left with about $41 billion in expenditure in the Chinese e-commerce company Alibaba, as well as Yahoo Japan and a small portfolio of patents.
 The deal, which does not include Yahoo’s stake in Chinese online giant Alibaba, is expected to close by the first quarter of next year.

-The company once was in the front row in web search business and valued around $125 billion in 2000.
-There are so many reason behind this step by Yahoo, and one of its ratiocination is that Yahoo’s value lies in its users, more than any sites other than Google and Facebook.
-But over the last decade it has lost advertising revenue and search traffic to those same companies.
+The company once was in the front row in the web search business and was valued at around $125 billion in 2000.
+Yahoo has so many reasons behind this step, and one of its ratiocinations is that Yahoo’s value lies in its users, more than any sites other than Google and Facebook.
+But over the last decade, it has lost advertising revenue and searches traffic to those same companies.

-The deal, expected to close within the first quarter of next year, though it still needs approval from Yahoo shareholders.
+The deal is expected to close within the first quarter of next year, though it still needs approval from Yahoo shareholders.